snahil28/CSStudyInstruments/bugs/weekly_update_instructions.md

 also detail what happened.
 Feel free to open an issue on GitHub if appropriate.

-If you abandoned a bug, please provide technical details as to you decided to do so.
+If you decide to abandon a bug, please provide technical details as to you decided to do so.

 ## Important